ehsan11100/AdGuard/Getting-Started.md

  *  53/UDP for the DNS server.

-You may need to open additional ports for protocols other than plain DNS, for example DNS-over-HTTP.
+You may need to open additional ports for protocols other than plain DNS, for example DNS-over-HTTPS.

-DNS servers bind to port 53, which requires superuser privileges most of the time ([see below](#running-without-superuser).
+DNS servers bind to port 53, which requires superuser privileges most of the time, [see below](#running-without-superuser).
 Therefore, on unix systems you need to run it with `sudo` or `doas` in terminal:

 ```sh
 sudo ./AdGuardHome
 ```

-On Windows, run `cmd.exe` with admin privileges and run `AdGuardHome.exe` from there.
+On Windows, run `cmd.exe` or PowerShell with admin privileges and run `AdGuardHome.exe` from there.

 When you run AdGuard Home for the first time, it starts listening to `0.0.0.0:3000` and prompts you to open it in your browser: